-Aloha, my name is Relle and welcome to my little home on the internet where I like to share all my favorite island and Hawaiian style recipes.
+Aloha, my name is Relle and welcome to my little home on the internet where I like to share all my favorite Hawaiian recipes (and local ones too).

 I am a wife, mom of two, and nurse practitioner here in the beautiful state of Hawai’i.
 I was born and raised in Hawai’i and I am of native Hawaiian descent.
 In my spare time I love to cook and bake and I have compiled many of my favorite recipes here for you to enjoy.